Alternative Mesothelioma Treatments

 Acupuncture and acupressure are both forms of traditional Chinese medicine, but they differ in significant ways.

-• Acupuncture involves inserting very thin needles into specific points of the body called meridians, which are believed to promote healing from injuries, illnesses, and mental health conditions like stress and anxiety.
+• Acupuncture involves inserting very thin needles into specific points of the body called acupoints, which exist along meridians — channels believed to promote healing from injuries, illnesses, and mental health issues.
 Acupuncture can only be administered by a licensed practitioner.

-• Acupressure is a non-invasive form of treatment in which pressure is applied to these same meridian points but without the insertion of needles.
+• Acupressure is a non-invasive form of treatment in which pressure is applied to these same meridian points but without inserting needles.
 Unlike acupuncture, people can perform acupressure on themselves without seeing a licensed practitioner.

 According to the National Cancer Institute (NCI), both procedures can relieve nausea, fatigue, dry mouth, and other potential side effects of cancer treatment.